Aperture Tool

 The Aperture Tool adjusts the local properties of the apertures used in the Aperture Photometry package.
 The settings are used locally in the image window where aperture photometry is active.
 That is the window that shows the Aperture Photometry Toolbar from which you opened the Aperture Tool.
 The properties can be saved as global default using the button at the bottom of the tool.

-Using the Aperture Tool
+Open the Aperture Tool by clicking

 The Aperture Tool may be set to automatically update changes to the image as you make them in the tool, or to delay all changes until you manually Update them.